kiwigod/DataScience/README.md

 to assist their physicians in diagnosing these shoulder disabilities.
 Furthermore they've provided the data set on which we're training and generating predictions.

-Based on this information we formed our research question to be as follows
+Based on this information we formulated our research question to be as follows
 >_"To what extend and in what way, can different supervised data science techniques be used on kinematic recordings to contribute to a more valid and more reliable diagnosis, made by a doctor, on shoulder disability."_

 ## Table of contents